 What I did for ours was simply upcycling an old desk.
-I purchased some paint in my favorite shade of color, and went to town on painting it.
+I purchased some paint in my favorite shade of color and went to town on painting it.

 I mentioned earlier to pick up Miracle-Gro® Potting Mix and here is why.
 This premium potting soil for indoor and outdoor containers is perfect for growing plants twice as big versus unfed plants.
 It also feeds your flowers and vegetables for up to 6 months.

-Soil, water and sunlight are all important factors of container growing.
-You want to ensure your containers are well drained, you’re using well fed soil and the right amount of sunlight is on each plant.
+Soil, water, and sunlight are all important factors of container growing.
+You want to ensure your containers are well-drained, you’re using well-fed soil and the right amount of sunlight is on each plant.
 This will ensure a bountiful and healthy garden.

-Make the Space Your Own
+Make Space Your Own

 These are perfect for the corner of the patio and don’t take up much space.
 Add bird feeders to attract local wildlife.
 Put out flowers to attract the honey bees to pollinate your garden.